-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 But, moving into the summer, he said he knows that school staff and administrators, along with families, are looking at what will come next in the fall.

-In regards to that, Gov. Northam announced a new team of education leaders that will meet with Virginia's public health team in the coming weeks to develop specific "next steps" for public and private K-12 schools, as well as for colleges and universities.
+that will meet with Virginia's public health team in the coming weeks to develop specific "next steps" for public and private K-12 schools, as well as for colleges and universities.

 The team is made up of local school superintendents, public and private college and university presidents, school officials, the Virginia Department of Education, and student representatives.